Walter de Baltrodin

+Walter de Baltrodin (Baltroddi; Baltroddie; died 1270) was a 13th-century Scottish bishop.

+Origin and education

-Walter de Baltrodin [Baltroddi; Baltroddie] (died 1270) was a 13th-century Scottish bishop; if his name can be taken as a guide, he came from "Baltrodin" – Baltroddie (Pitroddie) – in Gowrie.
+If his name can be taken as a guide, he came from "Baltrodin" – Baltroddie (Pitroddie) – in Gowrie.
 Although it is not known which university or universities he attended, he had achieved a Master's Degree by 1259 and was later a Doctor of Canon Law.